Visit our store for discounts & free shipping over $35 SHOP NOW>>

-This searing graphic memoir portrays gun violence through a fresh lens, giving it urgency, humanity, and a very personal hope
+This searing graphic memoir portrays the impact of gun violence through a fresh lens with urgency, humanity, and a very personal hope.

 Kindra Neely never expected it to happen to her.
 No one does.
 Sure, she’d sometimes been close to gun violence, like when the house down the street from her childhood home in Texas was targeted in a drive-by shooting.
 But now she lived in Oregon, where she spent her time swimming in rivers with friends or attending classes at the bucolic Umpqua Community College.

 And then, one day, it happend: a mass shooting shattered her college campus.
 Over the span of a few minutes, on October 1, 2015, eight students and a professor lost their lives.
 And suddenly, Kindra became a survivor.
 This empathetic and ultimately hopeful graphic memoir recounts Kindra’s journey forward from those few minutes that changed everything.